knutvalen/coding-challenge-frontend/README.md

 The purpose of this challenge is to get insights into how well the candidate handles technologies common to modern frontend development.
 The challenge is imaginary and attempts to be exciting.

 ## The Challenge
-A potential client has just discovered her fascination of Space X’s rockets and development into space.
-She dreams of one day setting foot on Mars in a Space X commercial tourist spaceship.
-The client contacted us and decided she needs an app to keep an eye on Space X’s launches.
+A potential client has just discovered her fascination of SpaceX’s rockets and development into space.
+She dreams of one day setting foot on Mars in a SpaceX commercial tourist spaceship.
+The client contacted us and decided she needs an app to keep an eye on SpaceX’s launches.
 She came up with a list of requirements, too!
 The app requirements is listed below.

 ### Functional requirements
 * A countdown until the next launch.
 The countdown should be displayed in the format `[days]d [hours]t [minutes]m [seconds]s` - for example `0d 3h 51m 45s`.
 When the countdown reaches zero, it should display "Launched".